kalidassmk/finleap-service/notification-service/README.md

      2) Job
            # insert into job (ID,JOB_NAME,TRIGGERED_BY,JOB_TYPE,STATUS,LAST_RUN_ON,SCHEDULE_ID)
                values('1','SubscribedNotificationJob','System','SubscribedNotificationJob','Active','1549992883352','1');
-                     # Job name : SubscribedNotificationJob
+                     # Job name : SubscribedNotificationJob , mapped with dailyScheduler (SCHEDULE_ID=1)
                         * It will get the Subscribed user data from user service and get Subscribed User Template(newsletter template) from template service then  enrich the both data and send to mail service

                  # insert into job (ID,JOB_NAME,TRIGGERED_BY,JOB_TYPE,STATUS,LAST_RUN_ON,SCHEDULE_ID)
                      values('2','WelcomeNotificationJob','System','WelcomeNotificationJob','Active','1549992883352','2');
-                     # Job name : WelcomeNotificationJob
+                     # Job name : WelcomeNotificationJob, mapped with minuteScheduler(SCHEDULE_ID=2)
                         * It will get the new user data from user service and get Welcome User Template(welcome template) from template service then  enrich the both data and send to mail service

      3) Job_Queue
              # JobQueue Actor will lookup every 10 seconds in the "JOB_QUEUE" TABLE
-                any NEW job queue has created, if its find the new job queue will trigger the job actor to execute the appropriate job ex..
+                if any NEW job queue has created, if created will trigger the job actor to execute the appropriate job ex..
 SubscribedNotificationJob , WelcomeNotificationJob.
              # Job Actor will assign the job worker to execute the task.